huawei-noah/SMARTS/README.md

 # make sure you can run tests (and verify they are passing)
 make test

-# if you wish to contribute to SMARTS, also install the [dev] dependencies.
-pip install .[dev]

 # then you can run a scenario, see following section for more details
 ```